OpenLibMathSeq/IntegerSequences.jl/docs/src/useofoeis.md

 There is a variety of reasons to deviate occasionally from the definitions used in the OEIS.

-* Many sequences there are frozen by the editor in chief for so-called 'historical reasons' (for example because they were published in this form in printed versions of the encyclopedia).
+* Many sequences there are frozen by the editor in chief for so-called 'historical reasons' (for example because they were published in this form in printed versions of the encyclopedia or referenced in scientific papers).

 * Conventions in the OEIS are used that made more sense in times of punch cards than today, for example the suppression of 0's in many series expansions.